fernandezvara/certsfor/docs/data-stores.md

 #### Database creation

-- First, you need to register in Firebase; if you have a Google account it will be a straight forward step.
+- First, you need to register in Firebase; if you have a Google account, it will be a straight forward step.

 - Go to the Console, and you will be prompted with a 'Create a new Project', click it.
 A wizard will guide you in the process.